IT50/book/en/asymmetric-cryptography.md

 - Bob decrypts the data with his private key.
 - Bob has the original data.

 The two scenarios above also apply to signing and signature verification.
-For brevity, only the ideal one is described here.
+For brevity, only the ideal one is included.

 ## Ideal workflow for signing and signature verification